jgraham0325/land-register-api-docs/docs/api-documentation/V1.10/index.md

 #### Organisation specific data
 {: .govuk-heading-s}

-The various resources queryable through the reporting API are only for the currently authenticated user's organisation.
+The various resources queryable through the reporting API are only for the currently authenticated user's organisation or associated organisation as a contractor.
-It is currently not possible to access other organisation's reporting data however the ability to provide an organisation SWA code as part of these requests is in the roadmap for Phase 2.
 {: .govuk-body}

 #### CSV